Workshop CARLA 2025

 We invite submissions on (but not limited to) the following themes:

-- Scheduling and workload management for power efficiency
+• Scheduling, orchestration, and workload management for energy and power efficiency

-- Policy and educational frameworks for sustainable computing
+• Policy, governance, and educational frameworks for sustainable digital infrastructures

 Submission Guidelines